antimof/UxPlay/README.txt

 fullscreen mode with a keypress (F11 or Alt_L+Enter) UxPlay needs to be built with a dependence on X11.
 Starting with UxPlay-1.59, this will be done by default **IF** the X11 development libraries are installed and detected.
-Install these with "`sudo apt-get install libx11-dev`".
+Install these with "`sudo apt install libx11-dev`".
 If GStreamer \< 1.20 is detected, a fix needed by screen-sharing apps (*e.g.*, Zoom) will also be made.